10 Factors that Affect the Pricing of Multilingual Subtitling Services

 This isn’t to say that other formats aren’t worth considering.
 The format you choose is dependent on many factors including, the platforms or video players you intend your subtitles to be displayed on.

 Before creating the actual subtitles, the transcription of the audio needs to be divided by time markers or, timestamps.
 This helps the linguist to navigate through audio and video files that are long and can otherwise be very confusing!
 Complimentary timestamps are added at regular, predefined intervals, for example, every 30 seconds.
-However, they can also be added either at customized or exact intervals (time codes) or when certain events occur, for example, when the language changes or a character enters the frame.
-For customized timestamps, there is generally an additional cost involved.
+However, they can also be added either at customised or exact intervals (time codes) or when certain events occur, for example, when the language changes or a character enters the frame.
+For customised timestamps, there is generally an additional cost involved.